wolfval/uber/README.md

 # uber
+## Study projects with:
-Study projects with bootstrap grid and media queries.
++ bootstrap grid and media queries.
-There is an adaptation and a hamburger on a mobile device.
++ adaptation and a hamburger on a mobile device.
-Styles are made on the preprocessor SASS.
++ styles are made on the preprocessor SASS.